AkashKumar6095/DoctorAppointment/README.md

 Notepad++ (For Writing the Code)

-PhpMyAdmin (For Creating and maintaining the Database)
+PhpMyAdmin (For Creating and Maintaining the Database)